-Two groups: Group 1 and group 2 will be formed for the following topic discussions respectively: (1) boards: Week 1-Week 4; (2) Boards of Start-ups and Boards in China: Week 5-Week 8.
-These two group information including group leaders and members along with the seating chart will be sent to you immediately after add-drop and in Week 4.
+Two groups: Group 1 and group 2 will be formed.
+Group 1 will be responsible for Case 1 and 2; and Group 2 will be responsible for Case 3-5.

+These two group information including group leaders and members along with the seating chart will be sent to you after add-drop and roughly in Week 5.